-A day observed throughout the South, Juneteenth is celebrated this year on Wednesday, June 19, 2019.
+This year, Juneteenth is celebrated this year on Saturday, June 19, 2021.

-The day helps celebrates the final abolition of slavery in the US on June 19, 1865.
+It's a day that is observed throughout the South celebrating the final abolition of slavery in the US on June 19, 1865.

 A Juneteenth celebration in Austin, Texas 1900.

-While the Emancipation Proclamation was enacted in 1863, the state of Texas was slow to recognize the rights of former slaves.
+While the Emancipation Proclamation was enacted in 1863, the state of Texas was slow to recognize the rights of former slaves as citizens.
 And, incredibly, it took more than two years before federal troops finally marched into Texas to enforce the law of the land.